zopefoundation/z3c.checkversions/README.rst

 Note that buildout support is optional and must be enabled with [buildout] so that zc.buildout is installed as well.

+If you need buildout support while installing this package via pip you have to install it like this:

+    pip install z3c.checkversions[buildout]

 Usage
 =====